Sundara Kanda

 सीताविलापः (Sita’s Lament amid Rākṣasī Threats)

-Sarga 25 presents a concentrated psychological portrait of Sītā in Aśokavatikā after hearing repeated harsh threats from the rākṣasī guards.
-She weeps, trembles, and physically withdraws into herself; the narration intensifies through a sequence of similes (doe beset by wolves, banana plant felled by wind, braid like a serpent) to map fear onto bodily signs.
-Clinging to a blossoming Aśoka branch, she broods on Rāma and breaks into lament, calling out to Rāma, Lakṣmaṇa, and her mothers-in-law (Kauśalyā, Sumitrā).
-She articulates a reflective proverb-like observation: untimely death is said to be rare or impossible, even when life feels unendurable—thereby framing captivity as a prolonged ethical trial rather than a momentary crisis.
-The chapter underscores her refusal to accept a rākṣasa marriage, her isolation under surveillance, and the moral steadfastness that persists despite despair and the wish to relinquish life.
+Sarga 25 offers a concentrated psychological portrait of Sītā in Aśokavatikā after enduring repeated harsh threats from the rākṣasī guards.
+She weeps, trembles, and withdraws into herself; the narration heightens her fear through a chain of similes—like a doe beset by wolves, a banana plant felled by wind, and a braid like a serpent—making terror visible in bodily signs.
+Clinging to a blossoming Aśoka branch, she broods on Rāma and breaks into lament, calling out to Rāma, Lakṣmaṇa, and her mothers-in-law, Kauśalyā and Sumitrā.
+She also voices a reflective, proverb-like thought: untimely death is said to be rare or even impossible, even when life feels unendurable—thus her captivity becomes a prolonged trial of dharma rather than a momentary crisis.
+The chapter underscores her steadfast refusal of any rākṣasa marriage, her isolation under constant surveillance, and the moral firmness that endures despite despair and the wish to relinquish life.

 20 verses | Sita (Vaidehi/Maithili/Janakatmaja), Raksasis (ogress guards)